 The Food Warehouse In-store Sampling

-Having opening their first ‘Food Warehouse’ stores in 2014, Iceland Foods sought to drive up footfall and carve themselves a niche by making sampling a key element in the shopping experience they offered customers.
+Having opening their first ‘Food Warehouse’ stores, Iceland Foods sought to drive up footfall and carve themselves a niche by making sampling a key element in the shopping experience they offered customers.
 To do so, they’d need a bespoke sampling model for their stores that showcased the premium nature of their new product ranges.

 We couldn’t wait to get started – delivering all aspects of this new model on a fully outsourced basis.
 This meant coordinating logistics, staffing and ongoing reporting – trialling our new approach in a small number of stores before leading a controlled roll-out across further UK stores.

 Crucially, our new model must not affect the smooth running of any in-store operations.
 We’d also need to offer a custom demo kit – including a new on-brand and entirely bespoke sampling unit that would enable our brand ambassadors to offer hot and cold food, while adding a touch of theatre to The Food Warehouse experience.

 First, we assigned a dedicated campaign manager to the project – tasked with co-ordinating the company’s head office, store staff and our own brand ambassadors.
 This was especially important given the small-size teams in each of The Food Warehouse stores and the breadth of the campaign, which initially covered 6 stores across the UK.